Actindo-AG/Documentation/Core1Platform/01a_FieldsOfApplicaton.md

 # Fields of application

-The *Actindo Core1 Platform* supports the business of companies in wholesale and retail, the sale via marketplaces or social commerce, regardless of the current starting point of your company:
+The *Actindo Core1 Platform* supports the business of companies in wholesale and retail, the sale via marketplaces or social commerce, regardless of the current starting point of your company.

 ## ERP system is in use